tisfeng/Easydict/docs/README_EN.md

 Currently, only the system OCR is supported, and third-party OCR services will be introduced later.

 System OCR supported languages: Simplified Chinese, Traditional Chinese, English, Japanese, Korean, French, Spanish, Portuguese, German, Italian, Russian, Ukrainian.

-#### Slient Screenshot OCR

-Translation results will be copied directly to the clipboard without displaying the query window.

 ### Language Recognition